Aiyo-H/RestaurantTinder/README.md

-Top Note: This web app is built on glitch: *https://glitch.com/*

-You can try this out on: *https://weak-playful-winterberry.glitch.me*

 Course: ECS162 at UC Davis

 Final Project: A cool website helps you choose a good restaurant when you can't decide.

+This web app is built on glitch: *https://glitch.com/*

+You can try this out on: *https://weak-playful-winterberry.glitch.me*

 ٩(◕‿◕｡)۶